-Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment in the year ending 31 March 2019 is included in the following notes:
+Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment in the year ending 31 March 2020 is included in the following notes:

-- Note 5 - Estimation of useful life of property, plant and equipment

-- Note 19 - Deferred tax balances (net).

-- Note 29 - Recognition and measurement of provisions and contingencies: key assumptions about the likelihood and magnitude of an outflow of resources;

-- Note 33 - Employee benefit plans: key actuarial assumptions.
+- Note 5 Estimation of useful life of property, plant and equipment - Note 6 Lease Arrangements : Determination of lease term and discount rate - Note 20 Deferred tax balances (net). - Note 30 Recognition and measurement of provisions and contingencies: key assumptions about the likelihood and magnitude of an outflow of resources; - Note 33 Employee benefit plans: key actuarial assumptions. - Note 35 Expected credit loss; Forward adjustment to the collected trend.

+The Company has considered the possible effects that may results from pandemic relating to COVID-19 on the carrying amounts of the property, plant and equipment, allowances for trade receivable values of other assets.
+Refer note (b) above.

-(e) Measurement of fair values
+(f) Measurement of fair values

 The Company's accounting policies and disclosures require the measurement of fair values, for both financial and non-financial assets and liabilities.
 The Company's has an established control framework with respect to the measurement of fair values.
 This includes a valuation team that has overall responsibility for overseeing all significant fair value measurement, including level 3 fair values, and reports directly to the chief financial officer.

 Fair values are categorised into different levels in a fair value hierarchy based on the inputs used in the valuation techniques as follows:

-- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities.

-- Level 2: inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices).

-- Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2: inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly derived from prices). - Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs).